ThomasK0lasa/schibsted-frontend/README.md

 # Schibsted frontend task app

+## Assumptions about the App
+- application seems like news aggregating software
+- in my mind the App supposed to work even if some API endpoints won't work
+- App will fetch new data only on refresh (no new requests when selecting Data sources checkboxes, just hiding and showing existing data).
+This, of course could be build differently with refresh on every new selection.
+- API have 10% failure chance and depending on responses I display different errors.

+## Setting up Application

+To run the API server do:
+> `$ node server.js`

+To run Application do:

 This is a very basic npm project with default webpack setup.

 You should use this project as a base for your solution.